Keyboard shortcuts

 MUSE 2.0 is the successor to MUSE.
 The original MUSE framework is open-source software available on GitHub, coded in Python.
 MUSE 2.0 is implemented following re-design of MUSE to address a range of legacy issues that are challenging to address via upgrades to the existing MUSE framework, and to implement the framework in the high-performance Rust language.

 MUSE is classified as a recursive dynamic modelling framework in the sense that it iterates on a single time period to find a market equilibrium, and then moves to the next time period.
 Agents in MUSE have limited foresight, reacting only to information available in the current time period.
+This is distinct from intertemporal optimisation modelling frameworks (such as TIMES and MESSAGEix) which have perfect foresight over the whole modelled time horizon.

 Model Concept